Steganography and Probabilistic Risk Analysis: A Game Theoretical Framework for Quantifying Adversary Advantage and Impact: Game Model Analysis

 \section{Game Model Analysis}

 This section analyses the Nash Equilibrium strategies of the steganographic game $\mathcal{G}$ presented in section \ref{A_Steganographic_Game-Theoretic_Model}.
 First, it is demonstrated that, whereas the game $\mathcal{G}$ does not admit a pure Nash Equilibrium solution, a Mixed Nash Equilibrium exists.
 Second, the game's strategies and payoffs are discussed in detail, which includes the use of numerical values that aim at representing those found in some real scenarios.
+For bounded-rational variants (QRE, level- k, robust), see Section~\ref{subsec:bounded-rationality}.